Daniil-Danone/Daniil-Danone/README.md

-- 👋 Hi, I’m @Daniil-Danone (Daniil - my name, Danone - local nickname😆), I'm 16 and I live in Omsk, Russia.
+- 👋 Hi, I’m @Daniil-Danone, I'm 16 and I live in Omsk, Russia.
+- 🤔 I mainly do Backend (Python, Django, DjangoRestFramework), but lately I'm learning frontend development
 - 👀 I’m interested in creating my own applications, bots and web-sites as well.
-- 🌱 I’m currently learning python programming (+I know HTML & CSS), but also I want to learn other languages like JavaScript, C++
+- 🌱 I’m currently learning React.js (but also I want to learn other languages like C++, Node.js, Flutter)
 - 📫 Where can you find me?
 I'm here:
--   + Twitter:    @DaniilDanone
 -   + VKontakte:  @daniilkolevatykh
 -   + Telegram:   @daniil_danone
--   + Reddit:     u/Fit_Albatross_3733
 -   + mail: mrsuperko45@gmail.com / mr.super.ko@inbox.ru

 <!---